Bijesse/tesselHueSwitch/README.md

 I got the circuit up and running and immediately posted [this video](https://twitter.com/Bijesse/status/771714092625190912) to Twitter.

 #### Step 3: Permanent prototyping
 Originally I was under the assumption that in order to get this thing off the breadboard I was going to have to print a circuit board.
-However, I have done this in 6 years and lack the space/capacity for a ferric acid bath in my apartment.
+However, I have not done this in 6 years and lack the space/capacity for a ferric acid bath in my apartment.
 That's when I learned about [solderable breadboards](https://www.amazon.com/s/ref=nb_sb_ss_c_1_11?url=search-alias%3Daps&field-keywords=solderable+breadboard&sprefix=solderable+%2Caps%2C421) and permanent prototyping.

 #### Next Steps
 I now have a board with 4 pre-set buttons (blue, red, green & yellow) and a dimmer switch hooked up to my tessel running on the network using `tessel push` and powered by the outlet.
 The last step in this process is to build a box for it to live in and mount it next to the light switch.
 I am hoping to find a clear plastic to use for the frame to show off the wiring and intricacies.